 Should a student decide to become a face to face student, he/she must fill out a "Request to Change Campus" form and submit it to the Registrar's Office.
 At this time any student born after 1957 will have to provide proof of immunization records.
-Should a face to face student want to become an online student, he/she must also fill out a "Request to Change Campus" form
+Should a face to face student want to become an online student, he\she must also fill out a "Request to Change Campus" form

-There is a flat fee of \$200/semester for taking online courses as part of an online degree.
+There is a flat fee of \$200 per semester for students who are enrolled in an online degree program, this fee is in place of the \$50 per credit hour associated with online courses.
 There is also a 10% discount off the net tuition balance for veterans, law enforcement, and first responders who enroll in an online degree program.